 Oh, god.
 I have so many.
-I love Train to Busan, that’s one of my favorites.
-I love the Halloween series, all of them are incredible.
-Evil Dead, the new one and the old one are great.
+I love Train to Busan; that’s one of my favorites.
+I love the Halloween series; all of them are incredible.
+Evil Dead, the new one and the old one, are excellent.
 Jennifer’s Body, stuff like that.
 I love horror movies.”

 Horror Fuel: “Those are great picks.
-I’m really happy that you want to do more in the genre.
-I think when horror fans see you in Satanic Panic they’ll be begging to see you cast.
+I’m thrilled that you want to do more in the genre.
+When horror fans see you in Satanic Panic, they’ll beg to see you cast.

 Are you going to be heading to any of the horror conventions?”

 Hayley Griffith: “I would love to.
 I’ve always wanted to go to a horror convention.
-And it now there’s even more of a reason to.
-A lot of my friends are terrified of horror movies, now I have people I can go with.
+And now there’s even more of a reason to.
+Many of my friends are terrified of horror movies, but now I have people I can go with.
 I’m hoping that happens.
 I would love that.”